 This simple menorah garland comes in blue and silver or gold and light blue.
 It’s elegant and pretty, and really the perfect classic holiday decoration.

 The same gist as the above bunting, here with dreidels!
-Each four letters from the dreidel is displayed on this bunting, though not really in the right order.
+Each of the four letters from the dreidel is displayed on this bunting, though not really in the right order.
 But that’s fine — it gives you a good chance to quiz your kids on how well they recognize the letters!

 A pretty and straightforward burlap banner to give you a bit of that classic barnyard Hanukkah feel.
 We love it.